ephrem-ketachew/course-pacer/README.md

 ## 🤝 Contributing

 This project is feature-complete for the CLI version (v1.0.0).
-See [IMPLEMENTATION_PLAN.md](./IMPLEMENTATION_PLAN.md) for the complete roadmap and contribution guidelines.

 **Status**: ✅ All core features (Phases 0-6) are complete.
 Phase 7 (Desktop GUI) is planned for future releases.